Comment on page

 - Field: Unit of data collected from residents (eg.

-kyc: Information that can be disclosed to partners including IDA.
+kyc: Information that can be disclosed to partners either as a credential or through the ekyc API's.

 optional: Field is treated as proof and will be removed after a predefined interval (defined as policy).